So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 - Less than signs

 After the 23rd character, your app name will be shortened on either the search results page or the top charts one.
-So although you have 255 characters to play around with, to ensure you get your keywords in there naturally it’s a best practice to be straightforward when naming your app.
+So although you have 255 characters to play around with, to ensure you get your app store keywords in there naturally and ensure it benefits app ranking, it’s a best practice to be straightforward when naming your app.

 Now that you’ve taken care of your app title, you still have to deal with the description.

 According to a Tune blog post, keywords are so vital that apps that used keywords in their titles on average ranked 10.3% higher in the App Store than those that didn’t.
-If you could impact your app’s chances of being found, downloaded, and used by your customer base, then why wouldn’t you do something as simple as making the most of keywords?
+If you could impact your app’s chances of being found, downloaded, and used by your customer base through this basic app optimization technique, then why wouldn’t you do something as simple as making the most of keywords?

-Since keywords are the words your potential users will type in to discover your app, it pays to identify the most appropriate ones, but how do you do this?
+Since app store keywords are the words your potential users will type in to discover your app, it pays to identify the most appropriate ones, but how do you do this?

-You want to include keywords with the most search traffic in:
+You want to include App Store keywords with the most search traffic in:

 - Your app title or name